RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/linking2.png

-We should have an icon similar to the shared icon for showing that this S3 bucket is linked with sagemaker.
+You should have an icon similar to the shared icon for showing that this S3 bucket is linked with sagemaker.
-We should also provide an “Unlink action” to unlink sagemakers from s3 bucket side.
-We are providing “Copy bucket name” action from sagemaker product side.
+You should also see an “Unlink action” to unlink sagemakers from s3 bucket side.
+You are providing “Copy bucket name” action from sagemaker product side.

 .. image:: images/event.png